 Step 1: Find a Strong Downtrend

 Both the hammer and inverted hammer occur at the end of the downtrend.
-It's vital the downtrend is strong and lasts for long.
-If the hammer pattern appears after several candlesticks moving down, the risk of a fake signal increases.
+It's vital the downtrend is strong and lasts for a long time.
+If the hammer pattern appears after several candlesticks moving down, the risk of a false signal increases.

-The candle should have a long lower wick (two times bigger than the body) and a small or lack upper wick.
+The candlestick should have a long lower wick (two times bigger than the body) and a small upper wick or the lack of one.
 If the candlestick has a long upper shadow, it's not a hammer; more likely, it's a doji candlestick.
 The opposite rule applies to the inverted hammer.